Please read this before asking questions

 Please note:

-Where can I get this treatment if I am eligible?
+Where can I get this as an approved treatment if I am eligible?

 Disclaimer